Joseph-Dibi/EventTrackerProject/README.md

 ### Technologies Used

 Event Tracker utilizes a Mysql database with a Java back-end that handles all the retrieval and editing of the database along with aggregating the data of runs together to allow users to view total or average runtimes.
-Angular was used to build the front end of the application and allow the users to interact with their runs.
+RESTful API was utilized to pass the information to the Angular front-end which consumed and displayed the data.